timon-schelling/k3gitpods-work-in-progress/README.md

 ## Intention

-The intention for this repo is to find a way of achieving:
-- installing Gitpod in a single container unsing k3s (k3d for provisioning cluster)
+- installing Gitpod in a single container with no outside dependecies
+- unsing k3s and k3d for provisioning a cluster all inside one container
-- use the Gitpod Installer
+- use the ✨NEW✨ Gitpod installer
+- run container rootles 🔐​​💻​⚠️
+- provide image that works out of the box with the correct config
+- add certmanager to enable easy cert creation 🐬
+- have fun 🌞😀🌈

 ## Linux - Getting Started